GitKrakenQA/forked-repo-example/README.md

 ## Features
-Adding a feature to this repo
+Adding a feature to this repo.
+Isn't this feature really cool?
+I think it is